1989–90 Arsenal L.F.C. season

 The 1989–90 season was Arsenal Ladies Football Club's 3rd season since forming in 1987.
 The club participated in the Home Counties Division One, finishing in third place, with Millwall Lionesses winning the League Title.

-Arsenal also played in the FA Cup, reaching the Quarter Finals, defeating Watford 4-0 en route, before being knocked out by Friends of Fulham in the Quarter Finals.
+Arsenal also played in the FA Cup, reaching the Quarter Finals, defeating Watford 4–0 en route, before being knocked out by Friends of Fulham in the Quarter Finals.

+The collapse of Islington Ladies saw a mass influx of players at Arsenal Ladies, leading to the creation of a Third Team, in addition to the First Team and Reserve Team.
+The Reserve side played in Division Two of the Greater London Women's League, whilst Third Team played in Division Four.